2026 Design Awards Submissions

 When multiple classifications can describe a project, the entrant must make the most appropriate choice.
 Jurors are not obligated to provide awards for each classification.

 Emerging Professionals: To be eligible for this classification, project entries must be led by an Emerging Professional.
 This classification intends to encourage participation and acknowledge the contributions of our members who have completed their academic studies up to the point of licensure or up to 10 years after completion of their academic studies.
-Project entries may be built or unbuilt projects.
+Project entries may be permanent or nonpermanent/nonbuilt projects.
 This classification offers a discounted entry fee.

-Unbuilt projects will only be eligible for Merit Awards.
+Emerging Professionals and T.E.V. projects will only be eligible for Merit Awards.

 Submission Guidelines